Diseases of Marine Mammals

 PROFESSOR BIO INFORMATION

 Mariano Domingo is a Veterinary Pathologist with strong background and knowledge of pathogenesis and pathology of animal diseases, and with a long experience in diseases of Marine Mammals.
-Participation since 1990 in the stranding network of the Catalonian Government, performing necropsies of stranded cetaceans, and determining the causes of death.
-Trainer in Marine Mammal Pathology for the residents of the European College of Veterinary Pathologists in the three last editions of this topic in the ECVP summer school.
-Author of 165 scientific articles on animal diseases, 34 of them related to wild animals, and 18 of them referring to diseases of cetaceans.
+Since 1990 he is an active participant in the stranding network led by the Catalan Government, performing necropsies of stranded cetaceans, and determining the causes of death.
+He is a trainer in Marine Mammal Pathology for the residents of the European College of Veterinary Pathologists in the three last editions of this topic in the ECVP summer school.
+He is author of 180 scientific articles on animal diseases, 36 of them related to wild animals, and 20 of them referring to diseases of cetaceans.

 Methodological aspects will also be taught, with introduction to the different methodologies of disease detection and investigation of specific causes of death.
 As part of the practical training, a full necropsy of a dolphin (frozen and thawed for the course) will be performed by the students at the necropsy room of the Veterinary Faculty.
 Information on diseases will be complemented with practical lectures using the microscope and visualizing slides of specific diseases at the microscopy laboratory.